-Before you agree to have surgery, you should fully discuss the risks and benefits of the procedure being recommended with your surgeon.
+Before you agree to have surgery, you should fully discuss the risks and benefits with your surgeon.

-A number of other treatments are sometimes used to treat long-term back pain.
-However, they are not recommended by the National Institute for Health and Care Excellence (NICE) due to a lack of evidence about their effectiveness in treating non-specific back pain (back pain with no identified cause).
+A number of other treatments have sometimes been used to treat long-term back pain, but are not recommended by The National Institute for Health and Care Excellence (NICE) because of a lack of evidence about their effectiveness in treating non-specific back pain (back pain with no identified cause).

 - low level laser therapy – where low energy lasers are focused on your back to try to reduce inflammation and encourage tissue repair

 - interferential therapy (IFT) – where a device is used to pass an electrical current through your back to try to accelerate healing while stimulating the production of endorphins (the body’s natural painkillers)

-- therapeutic ultrasound – where ultrasound waves are directed at your back to accelerate healing and encourage tissue repair
+- therapeutic ultrasound – where sound waves are directed at your back to accelerate healing and encourage tissue repair

-- transcutaneous electrical nerve stimulation (TENS) – where a TENS machine is used to deliver small electrical pulses to your back through electrodes (small sticky patches) that are attached to your skin; the pulses stimulate endorphin production and prevent pain signals travelling from your spine to your brain
+- transcutaneous electrical nerve stimulation (TENS) – where a machine is used to deliver small electrical pulses to your back through electrodes (small sticky patches) that are attached to your skin; the pulses stimulate endorphin production and prevent pain signals travelling from your spine to your brain

-- lumbar supports – where cushions, pillows and braces are used to support your spine
+- lumbar supports – cushions, pillows and braces used to support your spine

 - traction – where a pulling force is applied to your spine